GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->onJointBreak.connect(notify);
 ~~~~~~~~~~~~~

-# Joint collisions  {#joints_d}
+# Joint collisions
 By default two bodies attached to the joint will collide with each other.
-You can disable this by calling @ref bs::CJoint::setEnableCollision "CJoint::setEnableCollision()".
+You can disable this by calling @bs::CJoint::setEnableCollision.

 ~~~~~~~~~~~~~{.cpp}
 // Disable collisions between two joint bodies